Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 - ✗ Limited complexity for older kids

 No marker caps to lose.
-No spills.
+No ink stains.
+No argument with a flight attendant about open paints.

 Drawing and quick games